DrDashy/Horseman/README.md

 ```

 The problem is: to this day, I do not know how I came up with this line of code, and WHY IN HELL DOES IT WORKS?
-This, is the biggest reason for my wanting to redo this game.
+This, is the biggest reason to redo this game.

 ## In progress :
-  * Add camera to follow player moves
+  * Menu setup (image, sound...)
   * Add Javadoc in all class and function
+  * Add control keyboard on menu

-## Run the game in Processing :
+## Run the game in Processing 4.3 :
   1. [Download processing](https://processing.org/download/)
-  2. In processing you have to download libraries : Tools --> add tools --> Libraries --> Search for "Minim" --> Install
+  2. In processing you have to download libraries : Tools --> add tools --> Libraries --> Search for "Minim" & "BezierSQLib" --> Install
-  3. Open Project
+  3. Open Project by opening the file named "Horseman" (processing will automatically open all other files).
   4. Run the game

 ## Run the game with executable :